- Established since: 1991

 961,768 students in 5,803 private schools

 In the states, the media are not involved in spreading the information related to the State Olympiad.
-The media, especially the newspapers, participates in broadcasting the results, only if the state students won any medal.
+The media, especially the newspapers, broadcast the results only if the state students won any medal.

-The press department of the Academia Mexicana de Ciencias sends an article to different newspapers before the National Olympiad takes place, informing the details of the Olympiad and another at the end of the Olympiad reporting the results.
+The Academia Mexicana de Ciencias press department sends an article to different newspapers before the National Olympiad takes place, informing the details of the Olympiad and another at the end of the Olympiad reporting the results.

 Examples of the posters that are used to promote participation in the State Olympiad.